-Master Custodial Services and Investment Performance verification will both be provided by State Street Bank & Trust under a contract administered by the UC Regents.
-The Foundation anticipates that this structure will remain in place for the near future.
-The Investment Policy Guidelines of the Foundation will be revised at the Fall 2018 Board Meeting in line with a required annual review as set forth in the currently approved Investment Policy Guidelines.
-This review will also reflect asset allocation changes within the UC General Endowment Pool in which almost all of the Foundations assets are invested since the UC General Endowment Pool updated its own Investment Policy Statement on March 15, 2018.
-The review in the fall of 2018 is not expected to change the Foundation's strategic investment policy.
-In addressing the impacts of the technical changes inherent in the implementation of UPMIFA, management shifted the payout practice of the Foundation to an "opt-in" model in FYE June 30, 2010 and will continue with this model in FYE June 30, 2019.
-This was done to encourage Fund Administrators on campus to expend current expendable balances prior to drawing out additional funds and it has proved to be a highly effective strategy as evidenced by the continued reduction in payout draws during FYE June 30, 2018, as well as a projected reduction in payout draws for FYE June 30, 2019.
+Master Custodial Services and Investment Performance verification will both continue to be provided by State Street Bank & Trust under a contract administered by the UC Regents.
+The Investment Policy Guidelines of the Foundation will be revised at the Fall 2019 Board Meeting in line with a required annual review as set forth in the currently approved Investment Policy Guidelines.
+This review will likely not result in significant changes since it takes asset allocation changes made in the General Endowment Pool's Investment Policy Statement into consideration that haven't changed since March 15, 2018.

+In addressing the impacts of the technical changes inherent in the implementation of UPMIFA, management shifted the payout practice of the Foundation to an "opt-in" model in FYE June 30, 2010 and will continue with this model in FYE June 30, 2020.
+This model encourages Fund Administrators on campus to use unexpended balances prior to drawing out additional funds.
+The strategy has proved to be highly effective as evidenced by the continued reduction in payout draws during FYE June 30, 2019, as well as in the projected reduction in payout draws for FYE June 30, 2020.

 UC Santa Barbara Foundation

 Management's Discussion and Analysis

-June 30, 2018 and 2017 (Unaudited)
+June 30, 2019 and 2018 (Unaudited)

-Finally, the Foundation has reaffirmed its commitment to hold all charitable remainder unitrust assets at State Street Bank & Trust's Charitable Asset Management Group.
-There are no anticipated changes for FYE June 30, 2019.
+The Foundation has reaffirmed its commitment to hold all charitable remainder unitrust assets at State Street Bank & Trust's Charitable Asset Management Group.
+There are no anticipated changes for FYE June 30, 2020.